Abhay-45/Speak-Easy/backend/ReadME.md

 Things to analyse:
-- Pronounciation - how well can we interpret what they are saying (i.e confidence)
+- Pronounciation - how well can we interpret what they are saying (i.e confidence) - Done
-- Pace - compare pace with normal/average (i.e too slow, to fast)
+- Pace - compare pace with normal/average (i.e too slow, to fast) - Done
-- Quality of Language - i.e (grammar, word choice etc.)
+- Quality of Language - i.e (grammar, word choice etc.) - Done
 - Fluency (using python dub etc)